natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZTZ99A.md

 '''DTB-125; HE''' - The stock DTB-125 HE shell is one of the strongest of any top-rank MBT.
 It can actually cause more damage to MBTs than the HEAT-FS round if fired at turret rings, hull roofs, and turret cupolas, due to overpressure damage.
 Well placed impacts have a good chance of transmitting the shockwave into the crew compartment and knocking the target out instantly, even against the toughest MBTs like the [[Strv 122A]].
 It helps to keep a few HE rounds around even after APFSDS is unlocked as they excel at causing pressure damage to light targets.

-'''125-I APFSDS''' - The 125-I APFSDS round is a tier 1 modification.
+'''125-I APFSDS''' - The stock 125-I APFSDS round is a shell with pen of 466mm .
 Though it first appeared on the [[ZTZ96]], it is still used by the latest ZTZ99A and eases the stock grind considerably.
 It has very similar flat penetration and superior angled penetration to the 3BM42 "Mango" round used by Soviet tanks and can penetrate most contemporary opponents through at least the lower front plate and gun breech.

 '''DTC10-125 APFSDS''' - Waiting as a tier 4 modification is the DTC10-125 APFSDS round, a high mass and high velocity shell with only slightly worse performance compared to 3BM60 on the [[T-80BVM]].
 This will be the go-to round for the ZTZ99A and most targets at the rank are unlikely to withstand a penetrating shot from this shell.